cortex-js/compute-engine/src/docs/guide-symbols.md

 associated with the scope, and restore definitions from previous scopes that may have been shadowed by the current scope.

+## Forgetting a Symbol

+**To _reset_ what is known about a symbol** use the `ce.forget()` function.

+The `ce.forget()` function will remove any domain/value associated with a symbol, and any [assumption](/compute-engine/guides/assumptions) about the symbol.

+To forget about a specific symbol, pass the name of the symbol as an argument to `ce.forget()`.

+To forget about all the symbols in the current scope, use `ce.forget()` without any arguments.

+Note that only symbols in the current scope are forgotten.
+If a definition for the symbol existed in a previous scope, that definition will now be in effect.

 ## Name Binding

-**Name Binding is the process of associating the name of a function or symbol with a definition.**
+**[Name Binding](https://en.wikipedia.org/wiki/Name_binding) is the process of associating the name of a function or symbol with a definition.**

 The definition of symbols and functions is set when an instance of a Compute Engine is created.

-Dictionaries that contain additional definitions can be provided when the Compute Engine is first created, or later at runtime.
+Dictionaries that map names to definitions can be provided when the Compute Engine is created.
+Additional dictionaries can be provided later using the `ce.pushScope()` function.

 The definitions record contain information such as the domain or value of a symbol, or how to simplify or evaluate functions.